PrairieLearn/PrairieLearn/doc/running-docker-compose.md

 2. Depending on your operating system and the version of Docker you have, you may have to install Docker Compose separately.
 Visit [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/) to determine if this is necessary for you.

-3. If you haven't already, clone the [https://github.com/PrairieLearn/PrairieLearn](PrairieLearn repository) to your machine:
+3. If you haven't already, clone the [PrairieLearn repository](https://github.com/PrairieLearn/PrairieLearn) to your machine:

 ```sh
 git clone https://github.com/PrairieLearn/PrairieLearn.git